SveinungA/nettside/content/home/about.md

 # Hi!

-My name is Sveinung, and I am a political scientist whose research revolves around democratic theory, public opinion, and electoral behavior.
+My name is Sveinung, and I am a political scientist whose research revolves around democracy, public opinion, and elections.
-I am the Norwegian national coordinator of the [European Social Survey](www.europeansocialsurvey.org).
+I am the Norwegian national coordinator of the European Social Survey.
 I also lead a research group on democracy and innovation, focusing on survey experimental research.